 In Massachusetts, 311 is just starting to gain popularity.
 It currently exists in at least five places (i.e., the cities of Somerville, Springfield, Boston and Worcester; and Dukes County), and there numerous others considering it.

 The following provides a very brief overview of this service in the Commonwealth, as well as country-wide information from ICMA studies (International City/County Management Association) on the matter.

 Edward J. Collins, Jr. Center for Public Management, University of Massachusetts Boston, "Operational Services Brief: 311 in Massachusetts" (2008).
 Edward J. Collins Center for Public Management Publications.
-Paper 10.
+10.